 How You Can Help

 New wardrobe items, set pieces, and materials are our biggest expenses.
 We have, therefore, begun a sponsorship program and hope that you can help us!
-We welcome both full and partial costume sponsorships as well as general donations for the production.
 All donors will be acknowledged in our programs, and contributions are tax-deductible as Ocracoke Alive is a 501(c)3 non-profit organization.
-Deadline for the season program inclusion is May 20, although we will have a printed insert for each performance and can include your name there if you contact us after the press date.
+Deadline for the season program inclusion is May 30, although we will have a printed insert for each performance and can include your name there if you contact us after the press date.

 Contributions may be made online by clicking the the "Donate through Paypal" button on the upper left of this page, by contacting David Tweedie at firstname.lastname@example.org, or by sending a check to “Ocracoke Alive” PO Box 604, Ocracoke, NC 27960.
 If you are sending a contribution in the mail, please email or call to let us know it is on the way so we make sure that we include you in the program.
 Levels of Sponsorship

 $500 Blackbeard (The Misunderstood Misanthrope)

 $300 Oliver or Victoria Farthingham (Mayor & Wife)